davebenson/doom4-walkthrough/README.md

 As you drop down the last level of this spit of land, 4 Imps will attack from various directions.

-After that, look for the large tank with TRI 9-C printed on it, and enter its lower level... there is a lever through that you should interact with then enter the Classic Doom Level.
+After that, look for the large tank with TRI 9-C printed on it, and enter its lower level.
+There is a lever through that you should interact with then enter the Classic Doom Level.

 ## Mission 1: Fight: Classic Doom Level